Brain fog? Neurological researchers are probing the metabolic relationship between the brain and the thyroid.

-When an older patient goes into the doctor’s office with symptoms such as fogginess, worsening memory, or loss of focus, dementia is often near the top of the list of possible diagnoses.
-However, doctors usually do other tests to rule out any underlying conditions which could also contribute to their symptoms, such vitamin B12 deficiency, depression and hypothyroidism.
+When a patient goes into the doctor’s office with symptoms like brain fog, memory loss, or loss of focus, dementia is often near the top of the list of possible diagnoses.
+However, doctors usually do other tests to rule out any underlying conditions which could also contribute to their symptoms — like vitamin B12 deficiency, depression, or hypothyroidism.

 In the recent study, researchers assessed participants for thyroid function at interval follow-ups by measuring participants’ TSH levels.
 The thyroid status of these participants was then followed-up in future appointments, where their thyroid function was correlated with whether or not the participant received a dementia diagnosis during study period.